 - Laugh at the silly street names (Whip-ma-whop-ma-gate anyone?)

-- Search for squirrels in the Museum Gardens
+– Search for squirrels or have a picnic in the Museum Gardens

-- Learn about and play with chocolate at York’s CHOCOLATE Story
+– Learn about York’s chocolate history at York’s Chocolate Story

 - Marvel at the ice sculptures on the York Ice Trail (February)